Frank Ocean, as you might have known if you’re following any news outlets, or just following me, released two new albums last weekend. Yes, TWO.

 In “Solo”, Frank sings about being solo, and feeling “so low” emotionally.
 The track is preceded by “Be Yourself” which is a recorded call from a mother telling her son to be careful and not use alcohol or drugs, possibly showing us how much he appreciates and loves his mother.
 And let’s not forget “Solo (Reprise)”, the track with the only major vocals on the album by someone other than Frank.
 We hear André 3000 deliver an explosive verse where he reflects on his past years while also making aggressive comments on one of rap’s major issues, ghostwriters.

 The rest of the tracks are just as good, we have the ethereal “Pink + White” with minor vocals by Queen Bey herself.
 The fantastic “Nights”, where Frank abruptly changes the tone in the middle of the track, marking the end of the first half of the album.
-Then we have the confident “Self Control” featuring vocals by talented yet relatively unknown artists, Yung Lean and Austin Feinstein, the heart-breaking “White Ferrari”, and the melancholy “Seigfried”.
+Then we have the confident “Self Control” featuring vocals by Slow Hollows’ Austin Feinstein, the heart-breaking “Seigfried”, and the melancholic “White Ferrari”.

 The albums will please fans and new listeners alike.
 Some songs will be appreciated immediately, while others will require a few more listens.
 Frank has definitely matured in the past four years, and this is a proof of that.
-It marks a new chapter and his life and I truly can’t wait for the next one, whether it’s out this year, or after fifteen years.
+They mark a new chapter in his life and I truly can’t wait for the next one, whether it’s out this year, or after five years.

 Final verdict: Essential